Woopra/woopra-android-sdk/README.md

 tracker.setVisitorProperty("email", "john@smith.com")
 ```

-You can then send an identify call without tracking an event by using the `tracker.push()` method
+You can then send an identify call without tracking an event by using the `tracker.push()` method:

 ``` java
 // Java